jnyfah/jnyfah.github.io/_posts/phanes4.md

 This CAS is the true correctness mechanism.
 It guarantees the final element is claimed once.

-**Why the seq_cst fence exists:** The subtle part of pop_back() is the fence placed between: `back.store(b)` and `front.load()`.
-At first glance it looks like the fence exists only to order those two lines, but its job is bigger than that.
+**Why the seq_cst fence exists:** The fence sits between `back.store(b)` and `front.load()`.
+Its job is not just to order those two lines, to synchronize with the matching fence in `steal_front`.

-This last-item race involves four seq_cst events:

-- the owner's fence in pop_back
-- the thief's fence in steal_front
-- the owner's CAS on front
-- the thief's CAS on front

-All of them participate in one global seq_cst order.
-That shared order helps both threads make decisions from a more consistent view of the deque boundaries.

-The owner first shrinks the back boundary: `back = b` which means: “From my side, one slot is gone.”
-A thief is reading back to decide whether work still exists.

-Without the fence, the thief may still observe the old back, think an item is available, continue to the CAS, and lose.
-The owner can suffer the same kind of stale observation against a thief's progress.

-Nothing becomes incorrect, the CAS still resolves ownership but both sides may perform unnecessary CAS attempts based on outdated views.

-The fence reduces that wasted contention.

-It forces the owner's boundary update to participate in the same global ordering as the thief's observations and both CAS operations.
-That makes it more likely each side sees fresh enough state to avoid pointless races.
+Because both fences are `seq_cst`, they participate in a single global total order.
+This does not guarantee that one thread must see the other's update, but it prevents both sides from making decisions based on completely stale views at the same time.

+- If the owner's fence comes first, the thief's subsequent operations are ordered after the owner's update to `back`.
+In practice this makes it likely the thief observes the updated boundary and avoids an unnecessary CAS.
+- If the thief's fence comes first, the owner's subsequent operations are ordered after the thief's CAS on `front`.
+The owner will often observe that progress and bail out early.

+The key point is not that either side *must* see the other's write, but that the shared global order makes it unlikely that both proceed as if nothing happened.
+At least one side typically has a consistent enough view to avoid unnecessary contention.

+Without the fences, both could read stale boundaries simultaneously, each concluding the last item is still available, and both racing to the CAS only to have one of them fail and retry.

+The CAS still decides correctness but the fence tries to reduce unnecessary contention on the path to it.

 > CAS provides correctness.
-The seq_cst fence improves coordination and performance under contention.
+The seq_cst fence reduces the contention that makes it expensive.

 ---